rolandwales10/DotNetCore/FarmshareAdmin/Readme.txt

 ﻿Provides admin functions for Senior Farmshare

+to do:
+get senior living facilities delete and index up to date with logging best practice

 Created as a .net core 3.1 application using Studio 2022.
 Project type is a .net core web razor pages app.